hrennau/greenfox/README.md

 gfox ../schema/air01.gfox.xml /path/to/domain -r
 ```

-For an introduction see in the **documentation folder**:
+For further introductory material see in the [xmlprague2020 folder](document/xmlprague-2020):

 - greenfox-xmlprague-2020.pdf
 - greenfox-xmlprague-2020.pptx

-More material to appear before Thursday, October 8, 2020.

-For schema examples, see folder example-schemas.